Decays of Higgs Bosons in the Standard Model and Beyond: Decays of a Generic Neutral Higgs Boson

 We have addressed all the known QCD and electroweak corrections to the decay width of a neutral Higgs boson into two gluons.
 The theoretical uncertainties due to the unknown higher-order QCD and NLO electroweak corrections are estimated as 3\% and 1\%, respectively~\cite{Denner:2011mq,deFlorian:2016spz}.

-In the upper panels of Fig.~\ref{fig:h2gg1}, we show the normalized decay widths of $\Gamma(H\to gg)/(g^S_{H\bar t t})^2$ at the LO (blue dashed), including only the electroweak corrections (red solid), and including both the electroweak and QCD corrections (black solid).
-We assume all the pseudo-scalar couplings of $g^P_{H\bar q q}$ are vanishing and $\Delta S^g=0$.
-The electroweak corrections $\delta^{g:S}_{\rm elw}$ are directly read off from Fig.~\ref{fig:gSelw} in the range of $M_H$ between 100 GeV and 500 GeV.
-For $M_H>500$ GeV, we simply neglect the electroweak corrections, expecting the corrections for heavier masses to be evaluated with reliable precision in the near future if necessary.
-In the right panel, we magnify the low $M_H$ region and locate the position $M_H=M_t$ with a thin vertical line where, as $M_H$ grows, $N_F$ changes from 5 to 6, causing a discontinuity in the QCD corrections.
+In the upper panels of Fig.~\ref{fig:h2gg1}, we show the normalized decay widths $\Gamma(H\to gg)/(g^S_{H\bar t t})^2$ at LO (blue dashed), including only the electroweak corrections (red solid), and including both the electroweak and QCD corrections (black solid).
+We assume that all the pseudo-scalar couplings of $g^P_{H\bar q q}$ are vanishing and $\Delta S^g=0$.
+The electroweak corrections $\delta^{g:S}_{\rm elw}$ are directly read off from Fig.~\ref{fig:gSelw}.
+In the right panel, we magnify the low $M_H$ region and locate the position $M_H=M_t$ with a thin vertical line.
 In the lower panels, we show the normalized decay widths including the available electroweak and QCD corrections and taking three values of $g^S_{H\bar b b}/g^S_{H\bar t t}=1$ (black solid), $10$ (blue dashed), and $20$ (red dotted), considering the situation in which the bottom Yukawa coupling is enhanced as in the 2HDM II for large $\tan\beta$.
 Note that the black solid lines in the lower panels are the same as those in the upper ones.